BillSkar33/SpringBoot---TrainUp/README.md

 ![Java](https://img.shields.io/badge/Java-11+-orange)
 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-2.7+-green)

-**Train-Up** is a comprehensive web-based internship management platform developed as part of the **Software Technology** course at the **University of Ioannina**.
+**Train-Up** is a comprehensive web-based internship management platform developed as part of a personal project.
 It streamlines the entire internship lifecycle from position posting to final evaluation, connecting students, companies, supervising professors, and the Internship Committee in one integrated ecosystem.

 ---